Ludwig von Vincke: Early life

-followed by university studies in the Hessian University of Marburg, the Prussian university of University of Erlangen, and the Hanoveran University of Göttingen from 1792 to 1795 in the matters of law, economy, agriculture, philosophy, and history.
+followed by university studies at the Hessian University of Marburg, the Prussian University of Erlangen, and the Hanoverian University of Göttingen from 1792 to 1795 in the matters of law, economy, agriculture, philosophy, and history.
 In Marburg he lived in the house of Johann Heinrich Jung-Stilling, his professor for economical and financial science; further academic instructors were Johann Ludwig Klüber in Erlangen, and Johann Stephan Pütter, Ludwig Timotheus Spittler and Georg Friedrich von Martens in Göttingen.

-His professional career in civil administration began in Berlin as collaborator of the Chamber of War Affairs and State Property (Kriegs- und Domänenkammer), but soon in August 1798 he was appointed as Landrat in Minden, the head of district administration, as honorary position with only small remuneration, so his father gave him financial support.
+His professional career in civil administration began in the Prussian capital Berlin as collaborator of the Chamber of War Affairs and State Property (Kriegs- und Domänenkammer), and soon in August 1798 he was appointed as Landrat in Minden, the head of district administration, an honorary position with only small remuneration, so his father gave him regular financial support.

 His duty was broken by two longer journeys.
-From March until October 1800 he traveled to England to study the administrative system, the economy, and especially the agriculture.
+From March until October 1800 he traveled to England to study its administrative system, its economy, and especially its agriculture.
 There he met Arthur Young and visited the model farm of the Duke of Bedford in Woburn.
 His duty was broken once more from November 1801 until March 1803 by a journey to Spain at the instigation of the Prussian government in order to buy merinos to improve the sheep breeding.
 From 1799 until his death Vincke was in correspondence with agronomist Albrecht Thaer.

-Further steps were President of the Chamber of War Affairs and State Property in Aurich (East Frisia) (1803) and the same function in Münster and Hamm simultaneously (1804 to 1807) as successor of the Baron vom Stein.
+Further steps of career were President of the Chamber of War Affairs and State Property in Aurich (East Frisia) (1803) and the same function in Münster and Hamm simultaneously (1804 to 1807) as successor of the Baron vom Stein.

 During the Napoleonic Wars

 After the Prussian defeat in the War of the Fourth Coalition the French occupation regime dismissed him in March 1807.
 Out of duty, he visited England once more from May until October 1807, about what he wrote a detailed report.

 Then he went to East Prussia as informal collaborator of Baron vom Stein, the leading Prussian reformer, whom he assisted in his attempts to reform the political system in Prussia.
 He drew up memoranda dealing with the constitution of municipalities, the administration of the state, the abolition of guild obligations, and the corporative representation.
-After Stein's dismissal in September 1808 Vincke worked for his successor Karl vom Stein zum Altenstein in the administration of finance.
+After Stein's dismissal in September 1808, Vincke worked for his successor Karl vom Stein zum Altenstein in the administration of finance.

-At the end of the year, King Frederick William III ordered a backdated payment for his engagement and appointed him Regierungspräsident in Potsdam, but Vincke dismissed from it in March 1810 and dealt afterwards with the management of his inherited property Haus Ickern near Castrop (then Grand Duchy of Berg).
+At the end of the year, King Frederick William III ordered a backdated payment for his engagement and appointed him leader (Regierungspräsident) of the regional government in Potsdam, but Vincke dismissed from it in March 1810 and dealt afterwards with the management of his first wife's inherited property Haus Ickern near Castrop (then Grand Duchy of Berg).

 After the Kingdom of Prussia had allied to Russia during the German campaign of 1813, Vincke was arrested by the French Occupants in March 1813 for some days because of his relation to the Baron vom Stein, and after that banished to the region left of the Rhine.